hoodiecrow/thtcl/README.md

 ### Environment class and objects

 The class for environments is called __Environment__.
-It is mostly a wrapper around a dictionary, with the added finesse of keeping a link to the outer environment (starting a chain that goes all the way to the global environment and then stops) which can be traversed by the find method to find which innermost environment a given symbol is bound in.
+It is mostly a wrapper around a dictionary, with the added finesse of keeping a link to the outer environment (starting a chain that goes all the way to the global environment and then stops at the null environment) which can be traversed by the find method to find which innermost environment a given symbol is bound in.

 ```
 catch { Environment destroy }